adharris/euler/README.md

 Additionally, the `euler generate N` command generates a python file in the appropriate directory, with the Click command pre-built and the problem language as the function docstring.

+I reset my progress on April 21st 2017.
+Old solutions up to problem 110ish are on the legacy branch.